 #4: Charter Spectrum

 Charter’s internet speeds start at 100 Mbps.
-While their costs match that, that’s definitely a decent starting speed for any gamer.
+While their costs match that, that’s a decent starting speed for any gamer.
 However, if that’s not enough, they do go up to gigabit speeds in some areas.

 Charter Spectrum is a cable internet provider, just like Xfinity and Cox.
 While their latency is slightly behind on average, they still provide decent gaming service to most of the US.
 If they’re the only provider available in your area, you can’t go wrong.